felipelaptrin/cdktf-lambda/README.md

 ## Code style
 To standardize the code, the following packages are being used:
 - **isort**: To organize/sort the imports of the python code
-- **ruff**: To lint python code, i.e. checking for unused variabled, find potential errors, check code style violations...
+- **ruff**: To lint python code, i.e. checking for unused variables, find potential errors, check code style violations...
 - **black**: Automatically format the code.
 It is compatible with ruff.

 ### Local development